• Skip to primary navigation

 • You can serve blistered shishito peppers as part of an appetizer spread with the following items:

-• You can find shishito peppers in almost any supermarket including Trader Joe’s and Costco.
+• You can find shishito peppers in almost any supermarket, including Trader Joe’s and Costco.

-• Toss the peppers in olive oil rather than sauteing them in oil.
+• Toss the peppers in olive oil rather than sautéing them in oil.
 This would help with the skin being all charred since shishitos have irregular shapes.

-• Don’t overcook shishito peppers: Cook these peppers until they are charred and blistered on all sides.
+• Don’t overcook shishito peppers.
+Cook these peppers until they are charred and blistered on all sides.
 Overcooking them might make them bitter.

-• Leave enough room in the pan: Fight the temptation of filling the pan with shishito peppers.
+• Leave enough room in the pan.
+Fight the temptation of filling the pan with shishito peppers.
 It’s important to leave enough room in the pan to be able to stir and move the peppers around.

 • Got leftovers?
 These peppers are best served right away.
 If you have leftovers, store them in an airtight container and refrigerate for up to 2 days.
 You can heat them in a skillet with a bit of olive oil.